Tobacco Use and Prevention

-Tobacco use is the leading preventable cause of death in Georgia each year, costing the state more than 11,500 lives per year and nearly $5 billion dollars in direct healthcare and indirect costs, such as lost wages.
+Tobacco use is the leading preventable cause of death in Georgia and is a modifiable risk factor for many chronic diseases, which costs the state more than 11,700 lives per year and nearly $3.2 billion in direct healthcare and indirect costs, such as lost wages.

-What you can do to reduce the negative impact of tobacco use?
+What can YOU do to reduce the negative impact of tobacco use?

-- Never start tobacco use
+- Quit tobacco use

-- Eliminate exposure of any kind to secondhand smoke
+- Eliminate exposure to secondhand smoke

-What businesses can do to reduce the negative impact of tobacco use?
+What can BUSINESSES do to reduce the negative impact of tobacco use?

-- Stop selling tobacco
+- Stop selling tobacco products

 - Create tobacco-free environments for all employees and customers

-- Eliminate exposure to secondhand smoke in the workplace by enforcing the Georgia Smoke-free Air Act of 2005
+- Eliminate exposure to secondhand smoke in the workplace by enforcing the Georgia Smoke-Free Air Act of 2005

-- Educate patients on the dangers of tobacco use and exposure to secondhand smoke
+- Educate patients on the dangers of tobacco use and dependence

 - Promote the Georgia Tobacco Quit Line to all patients and employees

-Page last reviewed 02/2020
+Page last reviewed 7/10/2023